CapJeanmi/CapJeanmi/README.md

 - 👋 Hi, I’m Jean!
-- 👀 I’m interested in Web & App Development.
+- 👀 I’m interested in Software Development / Web3 Specialist.
-- 🌱 I’m currently working with Python, PHP, Laravel, React, Django & Django Rest Framework, JavaScript, HTML & CSS.
+- 🌱 I’m currently working with PHP / Node with Laravel / React.
-- 💞️ I’m looking to collaborate on Software & Web Development Projects.
+- 💞️ I’m looking to collaborate on Web3 Projects.
+- 🚀 Blockchain Entrepreneur.
 - 📫 How to reach me --> jeanm0804@gmail.com

 <!---